metadevpro/cal/cal.md

 { "msg": "pong" }
 ```

-This endpoint COULD BE secured if needed.
+This end-point COULD BE secured if needed.
-The typical consumer for this endpoint is a load balancer, Consul, Naggios or any other service availability tool.
+The typical consumer for this end-point is a load balancer, Consul, Naggios or any other service availability tool.

 #### CAL-H2.
 Metrics
 `GET /metrics`

 Returns a set of metrics for checking service health and performance.

-This endpoint SHOULD BE secured in most of cases.
+This end-point SHOULD BE secured in most of cases.
-The consumer for this endpoint is the Operation team and metric tools like f.e.
-Prometheus.
+The consumer for this end-point is the Operation team and metric tools like Prometheus.
-If different formats or tools are used, `Accept` header should be used to negotiate the format to use.
+If different formats or tools are used, `Accept` header SHOULD be used to negotiate the format to use.

 #### CAL-H3.
 Auto-diagnosis
 `GET /autodiagnosis`

 1. Returns the version of the product, name, environment and configuration settings to diagnose environment or deployment problems.

-2. Returns a list of checks performed to ensure the system dependencies are OK. (like an admini status page info).
+2. Returns a list of checks performed to ensure the system dependencies are OK (e.g., an admin status page info).

 Example checks: